SAP-samples/ui5-typescript-tutorial/exercises/ex2/README.md

 After completing this section, you will have a basic understanding of how UI5 application code looks different due to TypeScript and due to the modern JavaScript syntax which we suggest to use in TypeScript applications.

-1. Open the file `src/Component.ts` and look at the overall file structure.<br>
+1. Open the file `src/Component.ts` in a TypeScript-aware code editor of your choice (e.g. Visual Studio Code).

+	Now look at the overall file structure.
 It starts with two `import` statements and a class definition:

 	```ts
 	import UIComponent from "sap/ui/core/UIComponent";